Tapac/exposed-wiki/DAO.md

 }
 ```
 Now `secondUser` will be a nullable field.
-Of course you can still use `referrersOn`.
+Of course, you can still use `referrersOn`.

 ### many-to-many reference
-In some cases a many-to-many reference may be required.
+In some cases, a many-to-many reference may be required.
 Let's assume you want to add a reference to the following Actors table to the StarWarsFilm class:
 ```kotlin
 object Actors: IntIdTable() {